 “Can were a psychedelic band on a different plane,” says Andrew Lauder.
 “They were mischievous in a made-in-Germany kind of way.
 I wish I’d found out more about them then.
 But I think it’s taken this long for people to get to terms with them now.”

-This feature originally appeared in issue 160 of Classic Rock magazine (opens in new tab).
+This feature originally appeared in issue 160 of Classic Rock magazine, in June 2011.